alcuadrado/scrypt.js/README.md

 # scrypt.js

-This purpose of this library is to provide a single interface to both a C and a pure Javascript based scrypt implementation.
+This purpose of this library is to provide a single interface to both Node's and a pure Javascript based scrypt implementation.
 Supports browserify and will select the best option when running under Node or in the browser.

 It is using the following two underlying implementations:
 - [scryptsy](https://github.com/cryptocoinjs/scryptsy) for the pure Javascript implementation
-- [scrypt](https://www.npmjs.com/package/scrypt) for the C version
+- [Node's native implementation](https://nodejs.org/api/crypto.html#crypto_crypto_scryptsync_password_salt_keylen_options) avialable in Node v10.5.0+

 It only supports hashing.
 Doesn't offer an async option and doesn't implement the HMAC format.
-If you are looking for those, please use the Node `scrypt` library.

 ## API